machin3boy/altverse/contracts/README.md

 - Inject `1000000000000000000000 wBTC`, `63244530000000000000000000 ALT` as LP
 - Inject `10000000000000000000000 wETH`, `24707300000000000000000000 ALT` as LP
 - Inject `1000000000000000000000000 wLINK`, `10980000000000000000000000 ALT` as LP
+- Finance Altverse contract with native asset (so users do not have to pay gas, for now)
 - Can deploy using `deployment/scenario.json`

 #### Contract references (on all chains if deployed using `scenario.json`)